Life Changing Catastrophic Injuries and Ongoing Medical Bills

 Posted on behalf of Phillips Law Group on Mar 25, 2010 in Personal Injury

 Certain personal injury cases involve harm that's so severe for the victim of negligence, recklessness or even intentional conduct that the person who has been injured faces a lifetime of change and struggle.
 While these sorts of results can arise in almost any circumstance, the fact remains that someone who has been severely injured will need medical care and other help as long as he or she lives.
-The first step you should take if you or someone you love has been severely injured is to contact an Arizona personal injury lawyer, but in the meantime below is a look at the possible costs that will be incurred by someone who's suffered a catastrophic, life-changing injury as a result of someone else's actions.
+The first step you should take if you or someone you love has been severely injured is to contact an skilled Phoenix personal injury lawyer, but in the meantime below is a look at the possible costs that will be incurred by someone who's suffered a catastrophic, life-changing injury as a result of someone else's actions.

 Medical Costs Incurred Because of a Catastrophic Injury

 When someone is severely injured, he or she will need immediate and perhaps radical medical care.
 This immediate care could include extremely invasive surgery, life support and other steps that must be taken to save the injured person's life.
 When surgery, expensive equipment, technology such as MRI's and CT scans are involved as well as anesthesia and powerful medication, the costs can immediately rise to the level of insurmountable.
 People with serious injuries can require extended stays in a hospital at thousands of dollars per day.

 Ongoing Medical Care Needed Because of a Catastrophic Injury